lambdaclass/concrete/site/content/_index.md

 which assumptions or trusted boundaries remain.

-One consequence of the language's refusals is easy to miss: with no closures, no trait objects, no macros, and whole-program monomorphization, every call target is known at compile time.
-The whole program is statically knowable, not just inspectable — per-function facts about authority, allocation, and failure compose into whole-program facts, and that is the path from "reported" to "proved."
+One consequence of the language's refusals is easy to miss: with no closures, no trait objects, no macros, and whole-program monomorphization, callable values come from a closed set of named functions.
+A function-pointer target may still be selected at runtime, but its possible targets are statically enumerable.
+That gives per-function facts about authority, allocation, and failure a tractable path toward whole-program claims.

 Use the guide for a narrative path through the language.
 Use the reference for the stable invariants, value model, safety model, and compiler/reporting